| |

 The Blue Lagoon and Sky Lagoon are both man made lagoons in Iceland.

-At the end of the day, despite all the crowds, the Blue Lagoon is a way more unique experience than the Sky Lagoon.
-I’m sorry to say that if it’s you first time in Iceland, you should go there, especially if you’re someone who has FOMO (Fear of Missing Out!).
+Despite all the crowds, the Blue Lagoon is a way more unique experience than the Sky Lagoon.
+I’m sorry to say that if it’s you first time in Iceland, you should go to the Blue Lagoon, especially if you’re someone who has FOMO (Fear of Missing Out!).

 Blue LagoonSky LagoonAlt.
 Option: